 Our owner and expert traveller, Sunil tells us all about how to handle slush, streams, steep ascends or descends and also how to recover when you are stuck.

-Driving an SUV through the magical landscape is an experience which will remain itched in your memory for the rest of your life.
-Ladakh has always surprised us, a section which was easily negotiable becomes tricky and the tricky one becomes a damp squib.
+Although a trip to Ladakh, whatever the mode of transport, is magical all by itself, a road trip is one that will be etched in your memory.
+Ladakh is full of surprises, a section which was easily navigable becomes tricky and the tricky one becomes a damp squib.
 It happens all the time.